-The first LCRA Steps Forward Day occurred in spring 2015.
-Since then hundreds of employees completed about 80 service projects in dozens of communities throughout the lower Colorado River basin.
-Leaders within the communities told us some of the projects had been on their "to do" lists for years, but a lack of people or resources had prevented the communities from completing them.
-Throughout its rich history, LCRA has served Texas.
+The first Steps Forward Day occurred in spring 2015.
+Since then hundreds of employees have completed about 120 service projects in dozens of communities throughout the lower Colorado River basin.
+Leaders within the communities have told us some of the projects had been on their "to do" lists for years, but a lack of people or resources had prevented the communities from completing them.

 What makes a suitable Steps Forward project?

 A typical Steps Forward project will accommodate a team of volunteers who can work together to complete a task in a day.
 Suitable projects include painting, brush clearing, river and park cleanup, landscaping, library organization, and building and playground rehabilitation projects.
 Safety is a foundational value at LCRA and is a key consideration when selecting Steps Forward service projects.